SNTag/blog-hugo/content/about/index.md

 ---
 layout: post
-author: SNTag
+author: "Shayonendra N. Tagore"
 ---

 # About the blog

 This blog will be a record of projects completed both professionally and in my spare time.
 Beyond that, it will be about programming, history, and a little bit of life.
 I started this blog out of a project to figure out static web programming.
 It's a little something that's still developing into something else.

-# About me
+# About me: Shayonendra N. Tagore

 {{< rawhtml >}}
 <IMG align="left" SRC="./profile.png" ALT="my profile" width="315">